-We are a professional, skilled and friendly team who work safely with our patients in South Derbyshire to provide innovative, high quality, evidence-based wound care.
+We are a professional, skilled and friendly team who work safely with our patients in Derbyshire Dales to provide innovative, high quality, evidence-based wound care.

-The team are based at Swadlincote and Repton and, on occasion, supports the other wound clinics around the Derbyshire localities.
+The team are based at Bakewell and Ashbourne and, on occasion, supports the other wound clinics around the Derbyshire localities.
 There will be weekend clinics opening for this team in Whitworth in early 2024.

-The working hours are 08.30am-4.30pm, Monday-Sunday (including Bank Holidays) but this will increase to a 7-day service in early 2024.Main duties of the job
+The working hours are 09.00am-5.00pm, Monday-Friday at present (including Bank Holidays) but this will increase to a 7-day service in early 2024.Main duties of the job

 By joining this supportive and dedicated team you will have the opportunity to develop skills and knowledge of wound healing, factors that prevent healing and to provide optimum care for patients with a wide variety of wounds.

 There will be training provided to enhance your skills to enable you to work as an independent clinician providing high quality patient care.